1729prashant/UseThisLink/DesignDocument.md

 Familiarity with Docker:
 All services will run in local Docker containers.
 Ensure you and your team are comfortable with Docker Compose for multi-container orchestration.
 Automated Tests:
-If you don’t have tests, add basic ones.
+If you don't have tests, add basic ones.
 Refactoring without tests is risky.
 CI Pipeline (Optional but recommended):
 Set up a simple CI to run tests and build Docker images.
 Database Migration Plan:
-You’re using SQLite.
+You're using SQLite.
 Decide on a networked DB (e.g., Postgres) and plan for schema migration.
 Service Communication:
 Decide on REST/gRPC for inter-service calls.
 REST is easier for a first split.
 2. Analyze Your Current Codebase Structure